Rocklin-Lab/mhdx_pipeline/README.md

 3) isotope file for each HX-MS 0 timepoint.
 This file is generated with IMTBX.
 More information can be found at https://dmtavt.com/IMTBX.

 4) edit config/config.yaml to contain the specific paths to those files along with the set of timepoints for your experiment.

-A number of additional parameters are available in config/config.yaml.
+A number of additional parameters is available in config/config.yaml.
 Default parameters were found to best perform in our experiments.

 ## Running hdx_limit with Snakemake

 Our pipeline consists of three sequential steps.
 Edit the string after `--cluster` to match the cluster scheduler syntax from your cluster.

-`snakemake -s workflow/snakefiles/1_preprocessing.snakefile --use-conda -j 4000 --keep-going --cluster 'sbatch -A p31346 -p short -N 1 -n 1 --mem=3GB -t 03:00:00' --max-jobs-per-second 5`
+`snakemake -s workflow/snakefiles/1_preprocessing.snakefile --use-conda -j 4000 --keep-going --cluster 'sbatch -A p31346 -p short -N 1 -n 1 --mem=3GB -t 04:00:00' --max-jobs-per-second 5`

-`snakemake -s workflow/snakefiles/2_idotp_check.snakefile --use-conda -j 4000 --keep-going --cluster 'sbatch -A p31346 -p short -N 1 -n 1 --mem=3GB -t 03:00:00' --max-jobs-per-second 5`
+`snakemake -s workflow/snakefiles/2_idotp_check.snakefile --use-conda -j 4000 --keep-going --cluster 'sbatch -A p31346 -p short -N 1 -n 1 --mem=3GB -t 04:00:00' --max-jobs-per-second 5`

-`snakemake -s workflow/snakefiles/3_main.snakefile --use-conda -j 4000 --keep-going --cluster 'sbatch -A p31346 -p short -N 1 -n 1 --mem=3GB -t 03:00:00' --max-jobs-per-second 5`
+`snakemake -s workflow/snakefiles/3_main.snakefile --use-conda -j 4000 --keep-going --cluster 'sbatch -A p31346 -p short -N 1 -n 1 --mem=3GB -t 04:00:00' --max-jobs-per-second 5`

 ## Authors